skip to main content

 Choosing the best location for your router

-When positioning your router in your house, the goal is to put it somewhere that takes advantage of the shape of your Wi-Fi signal and avoids interference.
+When positioning your router in your home, the goal is to put it somewhere that takes advantage of the shape of your Wi-Fi signal and avoids interference from devices and obstructions.
 Here are some basic rules to help you do that.

 Put your router in a central location

-Since the Wi-Fi signal goes out in all directions, the best way to make sure that all of the rooms in your house are in range of the signal is to place the router in the most central location possible.
-Most modern routers have enough range to completely cover a moderately sized home if placed near the center.
+Wi-Fi broadcasts in all directions, but the signal strength weakens over distance.
+The best way to ensure that every room can get a good signal is to place the router in the most central location possible.
+Believe it or not, modern routers have enough amplified range to invade your neighbor’s home even if you placed it near the center of your home.

 Minimize router obstructions